Marjorie Eaton

-Marjorie Lee Eaton (February 5, 1901 – April 21, 1986) was an American painter, photographer and character actress best known for physically portraying Emperor Palpatine in the original release of The Empire Strikes Back, though her face was masked and her voice dubbed.
-The 2004 DVD release of the film had her replaced by the best-known portrayer of the character, Ian McDiarmid.
+Marjorie Lee Eaton (February 5, 1901 – April 21, 1986) was an American painter, photographer and character actress.

 Biography

-Eaton was born in Oakland, California and raised in the San Francisco suburb of Palo Alto, California.
+Eaton was born in Oakland, California, and raised in Palo Alto.
 She attended the Katherine Delmar Burke School and graduated in 1920.
 She studied at The Art Institute of Boston, in Florence, Italy and in Paris.

 In 1925, Eaton's stepmother, Edith Cox Eaton, purchased the historic Palo Alto house of Juana Briones de Miranda and it became a celebrated art colony and family home up until 2011, when it was demolished.
 Artist Lucretia Van Horn and sculptor Louise Nevelson spent significant periods of time there, as did Marjorie.
 In 1939, Marjorie designed and built her own adobe near the Briones house working closely with renowned architect Gregory Ain.
 Marjorie Eaton had taken painting classes with Hans Hofmann at the Art Students League of New York and afterwards shared a studio with Louise Nevelson whom she met at the League.
 Marjorie and Louise lived downstairs from Diego Rivera and Frida Kahlo and the four became close friends and fellow artists.